TeamHypersomnia/Hypersomnia/docs/pages/documentation/documentation.md

 		}

+- The rest is left to your imagination.

 Additionally, all modifications to the code not original to the Hypersomnia repository (third party libraries or just any submodule) shall stay in accordance with their respective conventions.